kingces95/kingjs/descriptor/nested/array/update/README.md

 # @[kingjs](https://www.npmjs.com/package/kingjs)/[descriptor](https://www.npmjs.com/package/@kingjs/descriptor).[nested](https://www.npmjs.com/package/@kingjs/descriptor.nested).[array](https://www.npmjs.com/package/@kingjs/descriptor.nested.array).update
-Updates the leafs of a tree to values returned by a callback which takes the current value.
+Updates the values of a array tree to values returned by a callback which takes the current value.
 ## Usage
 Replace the name of the person followed with the object representing the person being followed like this:
 ```js